leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

     ![Maintenance Months](./images/maintenance-months.png " ")

-    * Under **Week of the month**, specify which week of the monthly maintenance will take place.
+    * Under **Week of the month**, specify which week the monthly maintenance will take place.
     * Under **Day of the week**, specify the Day of the week on which the maintenance will occur.
     * Under **Start hour**, specify the hour during which the maintenance run will begin.
     * Under **Lead Time**, specify the weeks ahead of the maintenance event you would like to receive a notification message.
 Your lead time ensures that a newly released maintenance update is scheduled to account for your required period of advanced notification.